felifluid/bachelorarbeit/thesis/main.typ

     Björn Luchterhandt for inspiring me to learn Typst and sharing his knowledge about it.
     Elli Quitter for always caring for and comforting me in times of need.

-    Thanks to everyone that showed interest in this work and took the time to provide feedback.
+    Thanks to everyone who showed interest in this work and took their time to provide feedback.
   ]
 )[